dougrenfrew/openbabel/README.md

 Open Babel README version 2.3.0
 -------------------------------

+__NOTE:__ _This vopy of OpenBabel has been modified to produce v2000 mol files with v3000 aromatic bonds rather than the standard Kekulé arrangment of alternating single and double bonds._

+---

 Open Babel is a chemical toolbox designed to speak the many languages of chemical data.
 It's an open, collaborative project allowing anyone to search, convert, analyze, or store data from molecular modeling,